Comments: 1-15, 16-30, 31-45, 46-60, 61-75, 76-90, 91-105, 106-117

 02 TB Austin TX post above fix -

-Hi all, Well did not start yesterday when the weather warmed.
+Hi all, well did not start yesterday when the weather warmed.

 I called dealership and got a $194 quote plus $80 to tow.
 They would probably not have it out before Tuesday next week.

-Got onto craigslist (www.craigslist.org) searched for a mobile mechanic, found several posts.
+Got onto craigslist (www.craigslist.org), searched for a mobile mechanic, found several posts.
 Called a couple.
 They said the book says an ignition switch was 2 hours, but both I talked to said they had noted it to be really 1.5 hours.
 They both said that there were good switches available for $40 and they would bring it.
 One could come out this morning and the other was booked till Monday, so I had the Saturday guy come out.
-His total cost to replace the ignition switch would be $140 incl part and tax.
+His total cost to replace the ignition switch would be $140 including part and tax.

 He showed up with a GM ignition switch.
-I told him what I found here on this site and he said he would replace the switch, but would like to troubleshoot it a bit.
+I told him what I found here on this site, and he said he would replace the switch, but would like to troubleshoot it a bit.
 Fine by me.

 He tore down the column.
 I told him about the yellow wire post and he said that was a wire for the theft system and it did not apply to my TB.
-He checked a plastic plug-in electrical part that in a prior post here they talked about it could have been just stopped in the wrong spot.
+He checked a plastic plug-in electrical part that was in a prior post here; they talked about it could have been just stopped in the wrong spot.
 It was fine.

 He got an amp or voltage tester, and checked to see that power was coming from the ignition.
 It seemed fine to him.
 He asked if he could pop the hood.
 Well sure!
 At this point I am thinking oh boy here comes the starter-replace-$500 routine, but in another minute the car started!!

-He said that he was going to check it to see if the starter was getting power and noticed that the wire connecting to it was a little loose.
+He said that he was going to check it to see if the starter was getting power, and noticed that the wire connecting to it was a little loose.
 Tightened it up and there you go.

 He said he would replace the switch if I wanted him to, but he suggested not doing it.
 So I didn't.

 Total cost was $50!
 What a great service.
-No tow, No jacking with me, No lying to me.
+No tow, no jacking with me, No lying to me.
 My second Craigslist happy moment.
 Well my third, I guess.
 I sold my motor home there in two days.

-Fight big businesses that just jacks us around and give your money to someone who is just trying to pay their bills!
+Fight big businesses that just jacks us around, and give your money to someone who is just trying to pay their bills!
 I hope this helps someone.

 Our 2003 trailblazer also doing the no start.
 It is at the dealers for the second time after stranding my husband at work.
 At least the first time it happened it was in our driveway.
 The dealers can't do anything because it starts when it is there.
 This is a HUGE issue for me and I am not quite sure what to do at this point.
 A lot of you are saying starter/anti theft.
 I will try to point them in that direction.